input-output-hk/partner-chains-smart-contracts/README.md

 and "wallet Identity" is a functional approximation for user identity therefore PKH is a functional approximation for user identity.

 But the first statement is false, and thus the conclusion is false.
-It will be fine for plutip tests because KeyWallet is single-address, but it will fail if any action on-chain or off-chain falls prey to this.
+It will be fine for Plutip tests because KeyWallet is single-address, but it will fail if any action on-chain or off-chain falls prey to this.

 In the repo as released to open source, these warnings have no impact, as we are not supporting light-wallets yet.
 If someone decides to implement light wallet integration, multi-address wallets would not work properly.
 ### Issue #2 Distributed Set Issue